borbelyattila11/ImageSignal/Music Compression.md

 Humans can only hear sounds within a frequency range of about [20Hz, 20kHZ], sounds below the hearing threshold are inaudible and can be discarded.

 ### Frequency Masking
+Louder sounds in a particular frequency range can make softer sounds in nearby frequencies inaudible to the human ear.
+So Frequency Masking modifies or enhances certain aspects of an audio signal by selectively manipulating its frequency components.
+Involves blocking or attenuating specific frequency ranges in the signal, effectively "masking" parts of the audio spectrum.

+So the audio signal is converted from time domain to the frequency domain using Fourier Transform (Short-Time Fourier Transform), because in the time domain the sound is represented as a waveform, making it difficult to isolate specific frequency components.
+In the frequency domain based on the psychoacoustic models we can mask out or suppress given frequencies making inaudible or less important.

 ### Temporal Masking